saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 and there should be no error.

-.. note:: this command is supposed to be a daemon, but for toying around, i prefer to keep it running on a terminal to monitor the activity.
+.. note:: this command is supposed to be a daemon, but for toying around, we'll keep it running on a terminal to monitor the activity.

 Now that the master is set, let's configure a minion on a VM